Killaloe Cathedral: Architecture

-Killaloe Cathedral dates from the transition between the Romanesque and Gothic periods.
+Killaloe Cathedral dates from the transition between the Romanesque and Gothic periods and was completed in 1225.
 The front is decorated with arabesque ornaments.
-On the north side of the cathedral is a small oratory or chapel of a date far prior to the cathedral; and probably the original sanctuary of the holy man who founded the abbey.
+On the north side of the cathedral is a small oratory or chapel (8.78 X 5.33 m (28ft 9 in X 17ft 6 in) of a date earlier than the cathedral; and probably the original sanctuary of the holy man who founded the abbey (Saint Molua (d. c 609)).
 Its roof is very deep, and made entirely of stone; it has a belfry, and two doorways to the east and west.

 In the bell tower is a chime of eight bells cast by Matthew O'Byrne of Dublin in 1896.
 The heaviest bell weighs just over 500 kilograms.

 Recent restoration

 A £200,000 restoration project involving the repair of a Romanesque doorway and the reconstruction of a 12th-century high cross, was completed in 2001.
 The Kilfenora Cross, embedded in the walls of the Gothic cathedral in the 1930s, is once again free-standing.
 The imposing 12-ft monument is now in the nave of the building.